Tipulidae/mim/README.md

 Link to the article: https://doi.org/10.1016/j.jelectrocard.2023.11.002

 All the code as well as further instructions can be found in the projects/serial_ecgs folder.

+## Transfer Learning for Predicting Acute Myocardial Infarction Using Electrocardiograms
+Paper under review.
+The code is found in the projects/transfer folder.